What Is a Wedding Website?

 - Select a domain (like www.zola.com/wedding/meghanandharry or www.marklewed.com)

 - Personalize it.

 - Include a link to your registry, or if using Zola, have your registry automatically integrate to your website pages.

-- Set up your online wedding RSVPs (if using).
+- Set up your online wedding RSVP form (if using).

 - Proofread everything and test the links.

 - Share the website link with guests (via your save the dates and/or invitations).